jekyll-collective/brand/fonts/README.md

 ## PlaylistFF

 The playlist font is only used for the word `Jekyll` in the logo files.
-It's purpose is to highlight the words by using a very different font face.
-In addition to that it mimics the font of the original jekyll logo.
+Its purpose is to highlight the words by using a very different font face.
+In addition to that, it mimics the font of the original jekyll logo.